NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get property axiom qualifiers by code (or label)

+`MetadataTests.GetPropertyByCodeWithAxiomQualifiers()` - Return property for the specified code or label with Axiom Qualifiers.

-Return property axiom qualifiers for the specified code or label.
+Return property axiom qualifiers for the specified code or label with Axiom Qualifiers.

 ```
 curl "$API_URL/metadata/ncit/qualifier/P383/values" | jq '.'